gaultier/blog/feed.md

 - For each article (`*.html`) file in the directory, we add an entry (`<entry>`) in the XML document with:
   * The link to the article, that's just the filename in my case.
   * The 'updated at' field, which is just the `mtime` of the file locally
   * A UUID.
-Here I went with UUIDv5 which is simply the sha1 of the article in the UUID format.
+Here I went with UUIDv5 which is simply the sha1 of the file name in the UUID format.
 It's nitfy because it means that the script is stateless and idempotent.
-If the article is later updated, the UUID is changed and so will appear as unread in the feed reader application.
-Although, I am not sure what's the convention here.
-Maybe the UUID in the instance should remain stable?
-In that case, I will simply move to hashing the file name instead.
+If the article is later updated, the UUID remains the same (but the `updated at` will still hint at the update).
   * The content, as HTML, simply embedded as is inside the document

 And...that's it really.
 Enjoy reading these articles in your favorite app!